majeinfo/chaingun/README.md

 ## TODO
 - add a web interface to create/import/export Playbooks
 - implements the "connect-to" option to reverse the roles and cross through the firewalls
-- add a "when" clause to trigger actions
 - add options to handle SSL certificates ?

 ## License